 In front of the Loews if you looked straight up Capital Blvd. you could see the Knickerbocker on the left.
-This is where I spent many of my saturday's watching such B- rated classic horror movies as the H-Man and Frankenstein's daughter.
+This is where I spent many of my Saturday's watching such B- rated classic horror movies as the H-Man and Frankenstein's daughter.
+The Knickerbocker had two entrances.
+One on Capital Blvd and one on 6th Avenue.
 Continuing east down Church you came to the Tennessee theater.
 It was probably the most spacious and modern theater.
-It was at 533 Church near Harvey's and Cain-Sloan.
-The theater opened in 1952 and was demolished in the 1980's.
+The Tennessee theater was at 533 Church near Harvey's and Cain-Sloan.
+It opened in 1952 and was demolished in the 1980's.
 Last but not least there was the old Princess theater that was later changed to the Crescent.
 I saw many epic movies there like How The West Was Won and John Wayne's the Alamo.
 This was where my brother Mark acted like he was looking for something on the floor because he didn't want me to know he cried when Davy Crockett died.
 Black's either had their own theaters or they were allowed to sit in segregated sections of the balconies at the various theaters.
 Modern day theaters are much more efficient and show more movies but when I was a kid going to the movie was an experience.

 |The premiere of Sgt York at the Knickerbocker|

 |1940 Grand opening|